foca13/AIDL_2019_project/README.md

 The code that implements this network can be found here: https://github.com/foca13/AIDL_2019_project/blob/master/Final_Project_siamesa_v2_sbd.ipynb

-In the second network, the feature vectors To determine the validation and test accuracy, we select the smallest distance between
+In the second network, the feature vectors To determine the validation and test accuracy, we select the smallest distance between the

 ![alt][siamese_cosine]